 BACK LIGHTING OR CREATING A LIGHT BOX USING TAPE LIGHT

-When back lighting a graphic panel or creating a light box, the rule of thumb is whatever the depth of the light box, this will be what you have your LED flexible ribbon on center, example if your box is 3.5” deep then you will have the lighting spaced 3.5” apart.
+When backlighting a graphics panel or creating a lightbox, the rule of thumb is whatever the depth of the lightbox, this will be what you have your LED flexible strip lighting (tape light) on center, example if your box is 3.5” deep then you will have the lighting spaced 3.5” apart.

-The best place is mounted directly behind the graphic mounted on a backboard; in some situations if your light box is less than 30” wide and at least 2” deep you can side light the box with a slightly brighter LED ribbon.
-This would entail having the LED flexible ribbon lighting mounted on the sides of the light box, a more economical solution because it requires less LED strips.
+The best place is mounted directly behind the graphic mounted on a backboard; in some situations, if your lightbox is less than 30” wide and at least 2” deep you can side light the box with a slightly brighter LED ribbon.
+This would entail having the LED flexible strip lighting mounted on the sides of the light box, a more economical solution because it requires less LED strips.

-Another rule is when backlighting with LED flexible ribbon the depth of your box should be at least 3”, any shallower and you will see hot spots.
+Another rule is when backlighting with LED flexible strip the depth of your box should be at least 3”, any shallower and you will see hot spots.

-For boxes 10″ and under in depth, first of all use a low wattage (2.25w/ft) in a pure white colour for the best crisp look on your graphics.
+For boxes 10″ and under in-depth, first of all, use a low wattage (2.25w/ft) in a pure white color for the best crisp look on your graphics.

 As to where you place the tape on your backboard, as already mentioned, we have a general rule of thumb to get the best even light with no dark spots.
-For every inch of depth your box is, space out the tape the same distance from center to center.
+For every inch of depth your box, space out the tape the same distance from the center to center.

-You can therefore use one continuous run of tape to light up this box, simply by folding the tape at the appropriate length, in this case every 6″ (max continous length is 20 ft before you start getting voltage drop, i.e. it starts to get dim the farther you get from the power supply).
+You can, therefore, use one continuous run of tape to light up this box, simply by folding the tape at the appropriate length, in this case every 6″ (max continuous length is 20 ft before you start getting voltage drop, i.e. it starts to get dim the farther you get from the power supply).

 For light boxes deeper than 10″, use a higher wattage LED tape (at least 4.5w/ft) for a brighter intense look on your graphics.